touchlab/KMMBridge/website/docs/TROUBLESHOOTING.md

 ### Error: "This fat framework already has a binary for architecture `x64` (common for target `ios_x64`)” (or similar for arm)

 This is basically saying you have more than one framework defined for the same architecture.
-This most commonly happens because the project has both explicit frameworks defined in the kotlin/targets area, and the Cocoapods plugin applied.
+This most commonly happens because the project has both explicit frameworks defined in the kotlin/targets area, and the CocoaPods plugin applied.

 If you see `kotlin("native.cocoapods")` or `id("org.jetbrains.kotlin.native.cocoapods")` in the plugins: